Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "Where should I leave my clothes?"

 Ava laughed.
-He had a sense of humor that managed to… not blunt his claws, nor make her forget them.
+He had a sense of humor that managed to... not blunt his claws, nor make her forget them.
 But it fit his character perfectly.

 Well, two could play that game.
 "Hold on there," she replied with a grin.
 "I want to get to know you first."